djangoflow/flutter-djangoflow/README.md

 docs(analytics): update contribution guidelines
 ```

 When you commit changes to the repository following these types of commit patterns, Melos will automatically generate changelogs and bump the version of the affected packages.
+More details about conventional commits, [click here](https://www.conventionalcommits.org/en/v1.0.0/#specification)

 Here are some additional tips for contributing to your monorepo: